Timor-Leste buys into the Sunrise Oil and Gas Project

 During the budget debate, Government distributed a USB memory stick to members of Parliament, which included:

-On 11 December, President Francisco Guterres 'Lú Olo' vetoed the proposed amendment to the Petroleum Activities Law, as provided in article 88.1 of Timor-Leste's Constitution.
-He sent it back to Parliament for reappraisal with a five-page letter (text, including English), citing as the fundamental reason to avoid distorting and diluting the investment rules of the Petroleum Fund by allowing direct investment in broadly-defined 'Petroleum operations" carried out through commercial transactions, reducing its liquidity.
+On 11 December, President Francisco Guterres 'Lú Olo' vetoed the proposed amendments to the Petroleum Activities Law, as provided in article 88.1 of Timor-Leste's Constitution.
+He sent the law back to Parliament for reappraisal with a five-page letter (text, including English), citing as the fundamental reason to avoid distorting and diluting the investment rules of the Petroleum Fund by allowing direct investment in broadly-defined 'Petroleum operations" carried out through commercial transactions, reducing its liquidity.
 The President told Parliament that this would jeopardize financial and institutional stability of the sovereign wealth fund, opening the way for whatever political force is in power to use the Fund as it chooses.

 His public explanation (Tetum and Portuguese) gave the following reasons:

 The veto stimulated vociferous, often uninformed, debate among Timorese politicians and local media.
 On 14 December, Xanana Gusmão responded in a two-hour interview on GMN TV, which you can watch on YouTube.

 Parliament finished debate and voting on the 2019 State Budget before discussing the Presidential veto.

 International media continued to report on the Sunrise buy-in, including Macauhub (Dili takes control of Greater Sunrise project in huge gamble), Upstream (Legislative delay slows progress on Sunrise) and Argus media (Viewpoint: PNG, East Timor face different LNG outlooks).